cmwylie19/node-rest-service/README.md

 ## unmock

 Testing library for JavaScript.
 Fuzz test your rest calls.
-This is a node module for testing inside your project.
-Similar to a typical mock server but it does not need to be started from outside of the project
+It works similar to the mock api servers that serve random data.
 ```
 fuzz test - a form of testing where you verify the correctness of code by asserting that it behaves correctly with variable and unexpected input.
 ```